kkroening/ffmpeg-python/README.md

 This dilemma is intrinsic to ffmpeg, and ffmpeg-python tries to stay out of the way while users may refer to the official ffmpeg documentation as to why certain filters drop audio.

-As usual, take a look at the [Examples](https://github.com/kkroening/ffmpeg-python/tree/master/examples#audiovideo-pipeline) (the "Audio/video pipeline" example in particular).
+As usual, take a look at the [examples](https://github.com/kkroening/ffmpeg-python/tree/master/examples#audiovideo-pipeline) (*Audio/video pipeline* in particular).

 ## Contributing